apache/arrow/docs/source/cpp/compute.rst

 | utf8_upper               | Unary      | String-like        | String-like         | \(3)    |
 +--------------------------+------------+--------------------+---------------------+---------+

 * \(1) Output is the physical length in bytes of each input element.
+Output type is Int32 for String, Int64 for LargeString.

 * \(2) Each ASCII character in the input is converted to lowercase or uppercase.
 Non-ASCII characters are left untouched.